JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 > [!NOTE]
 > You may need to click on the **Create a presentation about** starter prompt for the complete UI to render.

-3. From within the Copilot chat window enter the following prompt, noting you may have to remove a backslash:
+3. From within the Copilot chat window enter the following prompt, noting you may have to remove a backslash or omit the "based on" verbiage:

     *Create a presentation about Contoso's Chai Tea based on*